-After the surrender of Bataan, Steve and the other POWs were sent to Cabanatuan.
+After the surrender of Bataan, the POWs were sent to Cabanatuan. where they were reunited with other members of B Company.
 The camp was actually three camps two to eight miles from each other.
 Camp 1 held the POWs who had been captured on Bataan.
 Camp 2 was two miles from Camp 1 and was closed because it lacked adequate water.
 Camp 3 – which was six miles from Camp 2 – held POWs from Corregidor and men who had been hospitalized when Bataan surrendered.

 In July, his parents received a second message from the War Department.
 The following is an excerpt from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Private First Class Steve G. Gados Jr. had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”